-In connection with the report on Form 10-QSB of Pacific Ethanol, Inc. (the "Company") for the quarter ended March 31, 2005 (the "Report"), the undersigned hereby certify in their capacities as Chief Executive Officer and Chief Financial Officer of the Company, pursuant to 18 U.S.C. section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the report on Amendment No. 1 to Form 10-QSB of Pacific Ethanol, Inc. (the "Company") for the quarter ended March 31, 2005 (the "Report"), the undersigned hereby certify in their capacities as Chief Executive Officer and Chief Financial Officer of the Company, pursuant to 18 U.S.C. section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that: